automotive-grade-linux/docs-sources/docs/getting-started/machines/intel.md

 <build_directory>/tmp/deploy/images/intel-corei7-64/
 ```

-**WRITER NOTE:** I am not sure what to do with the following information:

 An alternative method for building an image is to use the AGL SDK delivered in a Docker container.

 There is currently no SDK dedicated to IA but the SDK provided for the Porter Board can build an IA image without changes (just `aglsetup.sh` needs to call for Intel).